April 12, 2011

 A Comic Book Lover’s Guide to Going Digital

+Whitson Gordon — Whether you've been a diehard comic book fan for years or you just want to see what they're all about, you may find reading them digitally a better experience than on paper.
+Here's how to get started with digital comics.
 Digital movies and music have become almost the norm these days, but digital comics a bit rarer to come across.
 It isn't as easy to find a good source of digital comics, a reader for your favorite platform, or an easy way to keep it all organized.
-Here, we'll lay out some of the best ways to get started going digital with your collection, so you don't have to spend hour scouring Google.
+Here, we'll lay out some of the best ways to get started going digital with your collection, so you don't have to spend hour scouring Googl...

 Design by Free WordPress Themes | Bloggerized by Lasantha - Premium Blogger Themes | Grants For Single Moms